HeySue/bouncing_ball_js/README.md

 ### 2021.03.14
 - Trying to move my code from CodeSandbox to local files.

 - Has coded the movable paddle and ball.
-No interactions between them yet.
+No interactions between them yet. (on codesandbox)

 - Questions:
   - Q: In `index.html`, why is `#gameScreen` in `<head>` rather than `body`?